 But first you need to find an inclusive source that helps you comprehend what you are about to vest your time in and how exactly it will fulfill your desired expectations.

 Do not short yourself out of what you need.
-I recommend reading my book Krav Maga - Use of the Human Body as a Weapon.
+I recommend reading my book Krav Maga - Use Your Body as a Weapon.
 You can try reading the first chapter for free on amazon and see if you want to invest few dollars before you make any decision.
 You can also pay a one month membership equivalent and get the Pure Krav Maga - Self Defense Mastery Training videos to visualize it.

 Understanding exactly what you are about to invest your time in is essential.
 You do not want to spend your time and find that you did not get what you wished for!